Last updated: 20 July 2015

 The Brazilian electronic products market is currently one of the largest in the world and shows no signs of slowing down.
 In this article we will look at how electronic waste is managed in Brazil.

 Brazil is among the largest producers of electronic waste globally, with more than 1.4 million tons of this material produced each year.
-In this article we will give an overview on how e-waste is managed in Brazil.

 The electronic industry in Brazil is growing exponentially each year, developing updated products in a period as short as every 6 months.
 For this, the country already stands as one of the largest producers of e-waste in the world, with an amount of 1.4 million tons per year, which is approximately 7 Kg per inhabitant.
 According to the UN, Brazil is the country that dumps the most outdated equipment into the natural surrounding areas in the world.